 This was taken standing in the living room.
 The area to the upper right is the small dining area after the sliding glass door had been removed but before the sheet rock had been installed.
 The floor of the living room has been raised up to the level of the rest of the house.
 The sliding glass doors to the left--there are actually three of them, we did not remove.

+The completed dining room make over!
+Huge transformation!
+And that's our beloved Bella resting there.
+It's still so hard to see all the photos of her.
+We miss you Bella!
 Oh--and also--don't forget to click on the photo to see it enlarged.
 Those lower cabinets--we planned to put doors on them but never have...just one of the many things that just don't ever seem to get done!
 Jug and I both are kinda bad about that....get it livable, acceptable but never perfect!
 My brother Jim did most all the built in cabinetry here--he's a very gifted woodworker himself.